shanecurran/TripleWeave.js/README.md

-### NOTE: This started as a joke and wasn't intended to actually be used.
-Please don't use it :)
+### NOTE: This started as a joke and wasn't intended to actually be used. :)

+It's no _less_ secure than [TripleSec](https://keybase.io/triplesec/) — in fact, it's arguably more secure by a factor of the number of weaves (in a brute-force scenario) — but it's unmaintained and isn't audited.

 # TripleWeave.js
 A new encryption method known as _weaving_.
 Strings are broken up at evenly spaced intervals and encrypted seperately.
 Built for [qCrypt](https://getqcrypt.com/).